 references to the trains, i.e. the information that this coach group is coupled to several trains.

 All other information is defined in the train data record itself and is inherited by the coach group from the train.
 A coach group has no own arrival or departure times, no special platform information, no additional stops.
+This information must be exactly the same as for the carrier train.

 The itinerary of a coach group in SKDUPD is restricted to the stops where it is coupled to, or disconnected from, a train, and to the stops where special facilities or services are added to, or removed from, the coach group schedule.
 The reference of a coach group to the train(s) to which it is coupled, is a “connect to”-reference.